-Ice Resin® is proud to present our 2012 Creative Team
+Ice Resin® is proud to present our 2014

-Click through their links to learn more about the wonderful work they create….
+Click through the links of these very talented artists to learn more about the wonderful work they create….

 ★ Jen Crossley ★

 Jen Crossley is an Australian mixed media artist and highly sought after instructor.
 Her art is truly unique, incorporating many a found object, vintage ephemera, metal she has herself etched, resin and much more.
 With a true eye for detail and the ability to see past a rusty bit of metal, Jen is able to create assemblage pieces, tiny books and jewellery from this assortment of pieces she collects.

 Jen’s career has now taken her abroad where she realised her dream of becoming an internationally recognised artist and began teaching at the Art n Soul retreats.
 Her work has been published in a number of Stampington’s magazine publications as well as Seth Apter’s book “The Pulse of Mixed Media: Secrets and Passions of 100 Artists Revealed” as one of the 31 featured artists.
 Jen’s pieces conjure up images of times gone by …. which is the apt name of her blog, A Mark in Time.

 She lives in Miners Rest with her hubby mark and two children Nicole and Matthew.

 Jamie has been creating art since her late teens.